-On April 7, 2005, we announced the Office of Inspector General ("OIG") for the Department of Health and Human Services served VITAS with civil subpoenas relating to VITAS' alleged failure to appropriately bill Medicare and Medicaid for hospice services.
+In April 2005, the Office of Inspector General ("OIG") for the Department of Health and Human Services served VITAS with civil subpoenas relating to VITAS' alleged failure to appropriately bill Medicare and Medicaid for hospice services.
 As part of this investigation, the OIG selected medical records for 320 past and current patients from VITAS' three largest programs for review.
 It also sought policies and procedures dating back to 1998 covering admissions, certifications, recertifications and discharges.
 During the third quarter of 2005 and again in May 2006, the OIG requested additional information from us.
-A qui tam complaint has been filed in U.S. District Court for the Southern District of Florida.
-We are conferring with the U.S. Attorney regarding our defenses to the complaint allegations.
-The U.S. Attorney has not decided whether to intervene in the qui tam action.
-We have incurred pretax expense related to complying with OIG requests and defending the complaint of \$1.1 million and \$637,000 for the years ended December 31, 2006 and 2005, respectively.
+The Court dismissed a related qui tam complaint filed in U.S. District Court for the Southern District of Florida with prejudice in July 2007.
+The plaintiffs are appealing this dismissal.
+The government continues to investigate the complaint's allegations.
+Pretax expenses related to complying with OIG requests have been immaterial in 2007.
+We incurred pretax expense related to complying with OIG requests and defending the litigation of \$1.1 million and \$637,000 for the years ended December 31, 2006 and 2005, respectively.